rafgraph/rollpkg/README.md

   - In production use: `<script src="https://unpkg.com/<pacakge-name>/dist/<pacakge-name>.umd.production.js"></script>`.
 - Builds are created using the TypeScript compiler (not Babel) so they are fully type checked.
 - Production builds are minified and any code that is gated by `if (process.env.NODE_ENV !== 'production') { ... }` is removed.
 Also, if using an `invariant` library, `invariant(condition, message)` will automatically be transformed into `invariant(condition)` in production builds.
-- Min-zipped package size stats for each build
+- [Bundlephobia](https://bundlephobia.com/) package size stats for each build
 - Strict mode enabled in builds
 - Source maps
 - For more info see the [Build details](#build-details) section